Paul Haddad

 Paul Haddad (May 20, 1963 – April 11, 2020) was a Canadian actor.
-He was the original voice-actor of Leon S. Kennedy in the Resident Evil franchise, voicing the character in Resident Evil 2 (1998).
-Other voice-over-roles included Uncle Arthur on Babar (1989-1991), Quicksilver and Arkon on X-Men (1992–1996), Luke Talbot on Monster Force (1994), the title character on Free Willy (1994-1995), and Lefty on John Callahan's Quads!
+He was the original voice actor of Leon S. Kennedy in the Resident Evil franchise, voicing the character in Resident Evil 2 (1998).
+Other voice over roles included Uncle Arthur in Babar (1989–1991), Quicksilver and Arkon in X-Men: The Animated Series (1992–1996), Luke Talbot in Monster Force (1994), the title character in Free Willy (1994–1995), Mr. Fox in Franklin and Lefty in John Callahan's Quads!
 (2000–2002).

 Early life

 Haddad was born in Birmingham, England on May 20, 1963.
 He was the eldest of three children.
 Haddad attended McGill University, where he studied acting.
 In 1988, he graduated from the National Theatre School of Canada, in Montreal, Quebec.

 Career

-Haddad performed in the Stratford Theater Festival in Stratford, Ontario for two years.
+Haddad performed in the Stratford Theatre Festival in Stratford, Ontario for two years.
 In the 1996 festival, he played Bassanio in The Merchant of Venice.

-Haddad voiced Uncle Arthur on Babar (1989–1991) and Shrimplips on Medabots (2001–2002).
+Haddad voiced Uncle Arthur in Babar (1989–1991) and Shrimplips in Medabots (2001–2002).

-Haddad's voice-roles include Quads, Mythic Warriors, Cyberchase, The Adventures of Super Mario Bros.
-3, Little Bear, The Magic School Bus, RoboRoach, Pearlie, Franny's Feet, The Adventures of Tintin, and Rupert.
+Haddad's voice roles include Quads, Mythic Warriors, Cyberchase, The Adventures of Super Mario Bros.
+3, Super Mario World, Little Bear, The Magic School Bus, RoboRoach, Pearlie, Franny's Feet, The Adventures of Tintin and Rupert.

 In 1995, Haddad played Gerald Schulze, Edward Schulze's (Matt Frewer) brother who runs the local market in the DisneyToon Studios animated comedy film BugHunt.

-He voiced Willy Stop in the animated series Rescue-Heroes.
+He voiced Willy Stop in the animated series Rescue Heroes.

-Haddad was best-known for voicing Leon S. Kennedy in the video-game Resident Evil 2.
-Due to the popularity of his voice-work in Resident Evil 2, Haddad was asked to voice a character in the similarly themed Daymare: 1998.
+Haddad was best known for voicing Leon S. Kennedy in the video game Resident Evil 2.
+Due to the popularity of his voice work in Resident Evil 2, Haddad was asked to voice a character in the similarly themed Daymare: 1998.
 Haddad's role in Resident Evil 2 led to him becoming an "icon" among the game's fanbase according to Gamasutra.